Updated April 13

 In the video, in which Prime Minister Boris Johnson announces his positive test, he said:

 “I’m working from home and self-isolating, and that’s entirely the right thing to do.
 But, be in no doubt that I can continue, thanks to the wizardry of modern technology, to communicate with all my top team to lead the national fight-back against coronavirus.”

 His pregnant fiancée, Carrie Symonds, moved out of Downing Street (the British equivalent to the White House).
 She is now self-isolating elsewhere.

 And members of the staff leave food and work outside of the 55-year-old prime minister’s door.

 Following the UK guidelines, he will be in isolation for 7 days.

 But not everyone in the UK is taking his illness with humour.
-Boris is getting a bit of a backlash because on March 3, when everyone was already advised to keep a safe distance from others, he visited a hospital which had coronavirus patients, and boasted that he had shaken everyone’s hand.
+Boris is getting a bit of a backlash.
+On March 3, when everyone was already advised to keep a safe distance from others, he visited a hospital that had coronavirus patients.
+And he boasted that he had shaken everyone’s hand.